-Gabe is a seasoned higher education researcher and program evaluator, and is currently a doctoral candidate in the Higher Education Policy, Research, and Administration program at the University of Massachusetts - Amherst.
-He has staffed a multitude of studies and evaluations focused on promoting the retention and success of disadvantaged college students, which were funded by organizations such as the Bill and Melinda Gates Foundation and the Susan Thompson Buffett Foundation.
+Gabe is a seasoned higher education researcher and program evaluator.
+He currently works at Mount Holyoke College as the Associate Director of Institutional Research and Effectiveness and is completing his Ph.D. in Higher Education Policy, Research, and Administration at the University of Massachusetts - Amherst.
+At Mount Holyoke, Gabe is responsible for managing the College's data warehouse and providing analyses that help institutional leaders make data-driven decisions.
+He also leads all assessment initiatives for the Division of Student Life.
+During his career, Gabe has staffed a multitude of studies and evaluations focused on promoting the retention and success of disadvantaged college students, which were funded by organizations such as the Bill and Melinda Gates Foundation and the Susan Thompson Buffett Foundation.
 Gabe’s research interests include post-secondary access and persistence, student conduct, critical theory, and delayed entry.
 He is passionate about diminishing achievement gaps and improving educational systems to more effectively help students reach their full potential.

-In addition to his academic and professional pursuits, Gabe is the founder, organizer, and facilitator for a support group for new fathers.
-He also is a team building facilitator and ultimate frisbee coach.
+In addition to his academic and professional pursuits, Gabe is the founder, organizer, and facilitator for a support group for fathers, as well as an ultimate frisbee coach.

 Pronouns: He, Him, His